Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 This is the Attorney General of the United States who is supposed to look at this country in a nonpartisan way and enforce the laws of this country, the number one law enforcement officer of this country.

-Along with everybody else who takes an oath to uphold and defend the Constitution.
+And his job is to protect and guarantee freedom, along with everybody else who takes an oath to uphold and defend the Constitution.

-But this, this is just what he's doing here in these two sound bites, is reprehensible.
+But this, this is just what he's doing here in these two soundbites is reprehensible.

 Of all the freedoms that we enjoy today, none is more important or more sacred than the right to vote.

-I I really don't know the word to properly describe what this is.
+I really don't know the word to properly describe what this is.

-I have heard a consistent drum beat of concern from citizens who often, for the first time in their lives, now have reason to believe that we are failing to live up to the most noble ideal, the right to vote.
+I have heard a consistent drumbeat of concern from citizens who often, for the first time in their lives, now have reason to believe that we are failing to live up to the most noble ideal, the right to vote.

 Where is this happening?

-Who in this country feels threatened?
+I want to know who in this country feels threatened.

 Who feels like somebody's trying to keep them from voting?